MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 - When deployed in a *Corp.
 Connected* Landing Zone context, the mission-critical workload takes a dependency on the Azure Landing Zones platform to provide connectivity resources which allow for integration with other applications and shared services.
 This necessitates some transformation on-top of the *Online* integration approach, since some foundational resources are expected to exist up-front as part of the shared-service platform.
 More specifically, the regional deployment stamp should not longer encompass an ephemeral Virtual Network or Azure Private DNS Zone since these will exist within the Azure Landing Zones *connectivity* subscription.

   - A *Corp.
-Connected* deployment can consider both a public or private AlwaysOn application deployment.
+Connected* deployment can consider both a public or private application deployment.

 > The mission-critical reference implementations are fully aligned with the Azure Landing Zones architectural approach and are immediately deployable within an *Online* or *Connected* Landing Zone subscription.